usimd/pi-gen-action/README.md

 `pi-gen` is the official tool to generate Raspberry Pi OS images that can be flashed on SD cards.
 Refer to the `pi-gen` repository for detailed information on the scripts and its usage.

+**NOTE**: This action requires a Debian-based distribution as runner (i.e. `ubuntu-latest`), since it invokes tools like `sudo` and `apt-get` and relies on QEMU and other Linux native components.

+## Default behavior

+The minimum input to the action will be the `image-name` and the `stage-list` containing the list of `pi-gen` stages and/or custom stages.
+This will build all stages and export the last stage (including all previous changes) as an image.

+If multiple images should be exported, disable the `export-last-stage-only` property and configure `pi-gen`'s [`EXPORT_IMAGE`](https://github.com/RPi-Distro/pi-gen#how-the-build-process-works) in the respective stages accordingly.
+This will keep the default `pi-gen` export directives unchanged.
+If changes in the `pi-gen` internal stages are required, a custom stage at first position in the list could [perform the changes](#modify-pi-gen-internal-stages) in the other directories.

 ## Outputs